B1nus/wezy/README.md

 Unlike in rust, the borrowchecker does not enforce memory safety.
 It's only here to free memory when values go out of scope.
 Please note that the end of a function does not count as the end of a scope if the value is returned from the function.
 # References/Pointers
 Nope, they don't exist.
+# Error handling
+Nope, we just crash.
+# Any
+An internal type not accessible to the user.
 # Functions
 All arguments to functions are mutable references.
 > [!NOTE]